Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

-for all $m\in\mathbb{N}$. \end{thm} \begin{proof} The conditions of the weak Harris theorem (Proposition \ref{thm:weakHarris}) are satisfied by the Lemmata \ref{lem:lyapunov}, \ref{lem:globalContraction} and \ref{lem:globealLSmallness}. \end{proof} A key step in the proof is to verify the $d$-contraction.
-In order to obtain an upper bound on $d(\mathcal{P}(x,\cdot),\mathcal{P}(y,\cdot))$ (see (\ref{eq:liftedMetric})), we choose a particular coupling between the algorithm started at $x$ and $y$ and distinguish between the cases when both proposals are accepted, both are rejected and only one is accepted.
+A key step in the proof is to verify the $d$-contraction.
+In order to obtain an upper bound on $d(\mathcal{P}(x,\cdot),\mathcal {P}(y,\cdot))$ [see (\ref{eq:liftedMetric})], we choose a particular coupling between the algorithm started at $x$ and $y$ and distinguish between the cases when both proposals are accepted, both are rejected, and only one is accepted.
 The case when only one of them is accepted is the most difficult to tackle.
-By choosing $d=1\wedge\frac{\left\Vert x-y\right\Vert }{\epsilon}$ with $\epsilon$ small enough, it turns out that the Lipschitz constant of $\alpha(x,y)$ can be brought under control.
+By choosing $d=1\wedge\frac{\llVert x-y\rrVert }{\epsilon}$ with $\epsilon$ small enough, it turns out that the Lipschitz constant of $\alpha(x,y)$ can be brought under control.

-By changing the distance function $d$, we can also handle the case when $\Phi$ is locally Lipschitz provided that the local Lipschitz constant does not grow too fast. \begin{assumption} Let $\exp(-\Phi)$ be integrable with respect to $\gamma$ and assume that for any $\kappa>0$ there is an $M_{\kappa}$ such that
+By changing the distance function $d$, we can also handle the case when $\Phi$ is locally Lipschitz provided that the local Lipschitz constant does not grow too fast. \begin{assumption} Let $\exp(-\Phi)$ be integrable with respect to $\gamma$, and assume that for any $\kappa>0$, there is an $M_{\kappa}$ such that